SECTION 9: FOREIGN FREEHOLD PROPERTY OWNERSHIP IN PHUKET: COMPLETE CONDOMINIUM GUIDE

 Making the Right Choices

-Foreign freehold property ownership in Phuket is rather limited to foreigners.
+Foreign freehold ownership in Phuket is rather limited to foreigners.
 As investing in property is always a major decision, buyers naturally want the reassurance that their purchase is both secure and strategically sound.

 In most countries, property ownership laws are relatively straightforward.
 However, in Phuket, and throughout Thailand, foreign buyers are prohibited from owning land, which includes landed property such as villas and houses.
-The exception is foreign freehold property ownership in Phuket through registered condominiums.
+The exception is foreign freehold condo ownership in Phuket through registered condominiums.
 These can be purchased in a foreign buyer’s own name and recorded at the local Land Department, offering a clear and legal title.

 With the correct information, buyers can make confident decisions and avoid the inaccurate claims or misleading advice that can sometimes come from less-scrupulous agents or developers.
 Unfortunately, many investors only discover they have made costly mistakes, or even breached Thai law, after the fact.